 Heres an example of why this is preferable.
 Say repo x is published and distributed in production, and one of the packages is determined to have a major security flaw.
 This package has been in the repository since the beginning.
 Is the user now expected to completely wipe all their history just to prevent the content from being distributed?

-#4 Updated by daviddavis about 1 year ago
+#4 Updated by daviddavis over 1 year ago

 @asmacdo, I think your point makes sense.
 Let me give another example though: a user uploaded a package with sensitive information like customer info or a password.
 Even git lets you rewrite history to remove stuff.
 It's painful but possible.